Islamism: Ruling Islamic Jurist

-Khomeini's form of Islamism was particularly unique in the world because it completely swept the old regime away, created a new regime with a new constitution, new institutions and a new concept of governance (the Velayat-e Faqih).
-A historical event, it changed militant Islam from a topic of limited impact and interest to a topic that few either inside or outside the Muslim world were unaware of.
+Khomeini's form of Islamism was particularly unique in the world because it completely swept the old regime away, created a new regime with a new constitution, new institutions, and a new concept of governance (the Velayat-e Faqih).
+As a historical event, it changed militant Islam from a topic of limited impact and interest to a topic that few, either inside or outside the Muslim world, were aware of.
 As he originally described it in lectures to his students, the system of "Islamic Government" was one where the leading Islamic jurist would enforce sharia law—law which "has absolute authority over all individuals and the Islamic government".
 The jurist would not be elected, and no legislature would be needed since divine law called for rule by jurist and "there is not a single topic in human life for which Islam has not provided instruction and established a norm".
 Without this system, injustice, corruption, waste, exploitation and sin would reign, and Islam would decay.
-This plan was disclosed to his students and the religious community but not widely publicized.
-The constitution of the Islamic Republic written after the revolution did include a legislature and president, but supervising the entire government was a "Supreme Leader"/guardian jurist.
+This plan was disclosed to his students and the religious community, but not widely publicized.
+The constitution of the Islamic Republic, written after the revolution, did include a legislature and president, but supervising the entire government was a "Supreme Leader"/guardian jurist.

-Islamist Shi'ism has been crucial to the development of worldwide Islamism, because the Iranian regime attempted to export its revolution.
+Islamist Shi'ism has been crucial to the development of worldwide Islamism because the Iranian regime attempted to export its revolution.
 Although, the Islamist ideology was originally imported from Muslim Brotherhood, Iranian relations between the Muslim Brotherhood and Islamic Republic of Iran deteriorated due to its involvement in the Syrian civil war.
 However, the majority Usuli Shi'ism rejects the idea of an Islamist State in the period of Occultation of the Hidden Imam.